Itspranav025/Carfix/README.md

 Inside the form element, there are three input elements, which are used to collect the user's name, email address, and message.
 There is also a textarea element that is used to collect the user's message.

 Finally, there is a submit button that will submit the form when clicked.
 When the submit button is clicked, an alert will be displayed that says "Your message has been sent!".

+connect.js

+The above code is a set of functions used to create, read, update and delete (CRUD) contacts in a MySQL database.
+The functions are written in JavaScript and use the MySQL Node.js module to communicate with the database.

+The first part of the code sets up the connection information for the database.
+A connection is established with the createConnection() method, setting the host, user, password and database name in the parameters.
+The connection is then established by calling the connect() method.

+The next section contains the functions needed to perform the CRUD operations.
+The createContacts() function takes in the name, email and message of the contact to be created and uses the queryString variable to build a SQL query to insert the data into the contacts table.
+The readContacts() function uses a queryString to select all the records from the contacts table and console.log() them.
+The updateContacts() function takes in the name, email, message and id of the contact to be updated and uses the queryString variable to build the SQL UPDATE query.
+Finally, the deleteContacts() function takes in the id of the contact to be deleted and uses the queryString variable to build the SQL DELETE query.

+The last part of the code exports the functions so they can be used in other files.

+Overall, this code provides a set of functions that can be used to perform CRUD operations on a MySQL database.